xgarciadevs/support-data/markdown/getting_started/getting-started-with-webprofiles.md

 **Step One:** Click on the dashboard button on the top-right.
 You should be taken to something that looks similar to the image below:
 ![image](https://user-images.githubusercontent.com/45861163/137759869-5e7100c4-5047-483d-b4e6-0bc84e488cad.png)
 &nbsp;
-**Step Two:** Click on any of the services shown and login to them and it will link that service with WebProfiles.
-Once you have added all of your services, you can either click on the "Account Settings" options and edit your interests or change/reset your email and/or password, **or** you can click on your username to view your profile which should look like the image below.
+**Step Two:** Click on any of the services shown, login to it, and view the linked account on your WebProfile profile.
+Once you have added all of your services, you can either click on the "Account Settings" options and edit your interests or change/reset your email or password, **or** you can click on your username to view your profile which should look like the image below:
 ![image](https://user-images.githubusercontent.com/45861163/137760374-e981e88b-0d1b-433b-96af-79bd55a1b1bb.png)

 &nbsp;